 Internet connection firewall

-The Windows Server 2008 family provides firewall software to prevent unauthorized connections to the server from remote computers.
-For more information about how to configure the Internet connection firewall for Internet Information Services (IIS) Manager, see the "Before Configuring IIS" topic in IIS Help.
+The current Windows Server operating systems provide firewall software to prevent unauthorized connections to the server from remote computers.
+For more information about how to configure the Internet connection firewall for Internet Information Services (IIS) Manager, see the IIS Help.